 Glaring Safety Lapses

 The cause of the fire was believed to be a cigarette, possibly from workers dismantling the building.
-The firefighters were brought to the staging area on the 15th floor as the black smoke started filling the floor.
-They were unaware that the building’s standpipe had been cut and therefore they would not be able to get water in their hoses.
+The firefighters were unaware that the building’s standpipe had been cut and therefore they would not be able to get water in their hoses.
 They were also unaware that the stair exits were blocked by plywood barricades to create a containment area for asbestos abatement.
 It also appeared that established inspection protocols were not being followed.
 There was very little coordination or communication between three agencies responsible for various aspects of the project – FDNY, NYC DOB and NYC DEP.
 Such glaring errors, miscommunication and mismanagement ultimately proved fatal for two firefighters who lost their lives.

 Aftermath of the fire: Safety First

 The fatal fire and resulting investigation prompted renewed emphasis on “safety first”.
-The investigation revealed that what you do not know matters as much as what you do know.
-Had the workers known that the standpipe had been cut or that the stair exits were barricaded, they would have planned differently, possibly saving their lives.
-It also prompted calls for improved communication between various agencies and a major overhaul of the asbestos abatement and demolition processes in the city.
-In addition, situational awareness and safety training were made mandatory for workers as well as firefighters to prevent future disasters.
+If the firefighters had known that the standpipe had been cut or that the stair exits were barricaded, they would have planned differently, possibly saving their lives.
+The investigation prompted calls for improved communication between various agencies and a major overhaul of the asbestos abatement and demolition processes in the city.
+In order to prevent future disasters, situational awareness and safety training were made mandatory for workers as well as firefighters.

 New York City’s active construction sites 3